 The clinical presentation of spinal AVMs is specific to the type of AVM.
 The majority of these AVMs present with progressive neurological symptoms over several months to years.
 The symptoms are usually back pain associated with progressive sensory loss and lower extremity weakness.
 A small number of spinal cord AVMs present as a sudden onset of weakness, numbness, difficulty urinating, urinary incontinence, fecal incontinence, or paralysis due to acute hemorrhage.

-MR (magnetic resonance) imaging of the spine will usually show dilated vascular vascular channels along the dorsal cord.
+MR (magnetic resonance) imaging of the spine will usually show dilated vascular channels along the dorsal cord.
 Spinal angiography is performed to confirm the diagnosis and identify the specific vessels supplying the malformation.

 Treatment of Spinal Cord AVM

 The definitive treatment of spinal AVMs is either surgery or endovascular therapy.
 Surgery involves performing a laminectomy (removal of bone over the spinal cord) over the area of the AVM and removing the lesion.
-Endovascular therapy involves placing a catheter into the AVM from the groin (the femoral artery) and injecting glue or beads into the AVM to stop its blood flow.
+Endovascular therapy involves placing a catheter into the AVM from the groin (the femoral artery) and injecting glue into the AVM to stop its blood flow.